 Probate: Don’t Feed the Beast

 In Missouri, anything you own in your own name when you die—business or personal—can get stuck in probate.
-That slows things down.
-Worse, with business interests like LLC units or closely-held stock, confusion about ownership can drag in courts, accountants, and sometimes feuding siblings.
-Keep paperwork clear.
-Missouri’s Nonprobate Transfers Law helps; use pay-on-death and proper succession plans so the line stays bright and the process moves quickly.
+With business interests like LLC units or closely-held stock, confusion about ownership can drag in courts, accountants, and feuding heirs.
+Missouri’s Nonprobate Transfers Law helps; use pay-on-death designations and proper succession plans so the line stays bright and the process moves quickly.

 Taxes: The Sharp Edge of Carelessness

-The state and the IRS keep a close watch on money moving between you and your company.
-Setting your own pay without reason, making undocumented loans, or treating corporate cash like a piggy bank draws attention—and penalties.
-If you’re thinking ahead with your estate, work with a lawyer and an accountant, not just “some guy who does taxes.”
+The state and the IRS watch money moving between you and your company.
+Setting your own pay without documentation, making undocumented loans, or treating corporate cash like a personal account draws attention—and penalties.
+Work with both a Missouri estate attorney and a CPA.
 One stray signature can upend years of careful planning.

 Digital and Intellectual Assets: Don’t Lose the Intangibles

-Most Missouri business owners picture cash, land, trucks—but the true value might sit with patents, websites, customer lists, or copyright.
+Most Missouri business owners picture cash, land, and equipment—but true value might sit with patents, websites, customer lists, or copyrights.
 Put these on the inventory.
-Treat them with the same respect as deeded property, or they end up in limbo.
-It’s easy to overlook—until someone claims them, or loses them, during the scramble.
+Treat them with the same respect as deeded property.
+It’s easy to overlook them until someone claims them—or loses them—during the estate settlement scramble.
+See how digital assets get lost in Missouri estates.

 Family and Succession—Wires Get Crossed Fast

 Not every child wants the business.
-Equal shares sound fair on paper, but when only one child is really putting in the sweat, the balance shifts.
+Equal shares sound fair on paper, but when only one child puts in the sweat equity, the balance shifts.
 Trusts, honest conversations, and written buy-out rules keep these things settled long before emotions do their damage.
-Letting “feelings sort it out” afterwards is a mistake that ripples for generations.
+Letting feelings sort it out afterwards is a mistake that ripples for generations.

 Where to Start—And When to Fix the Wall